jgte/grace-data/README.md

 ```
 - `software/update.sh`: download and compile the `Bin2AsciiLevel1` utility needed to read the binary L1B data (no arguments).

-The `cat-l1b.sh` script calls the `extract-l1b.sh` script in case the decompressed data is not available, which calls the `download-l1b.sh` in case the compressed data is not available.
+The `cat-l1b.sh` script calls the `extract-l1b.sh` script in case the uncompressed data is not available, which calls the `download-l1b.sh` in case the compressed data is not available.